underlay/underworld/abstractions.md

 <dl>
 	<dt><strong>Hey wait!
 Those links were just normal URLs!</strong></dt>
 	<dd>Yeah - browsers aren't set up to work with decentralized protocols yet, so for now we have to go through a gateway to see them.
 But hopefully browsers will start supporting them soon!
-The IPFS folks are tracking progress [here](https://github.com/ipfs/in-web-browsers), and a bunch of people are already using a whole browser called [Beaker](https://beakerbrowser.com/) that supports Dat.</dd>
+The IPFS folks are tracking progress <a href="https://github.com/ipfs/in-web-browsers">here</a>, and a bunch of people are already using a whole browser called <a href="https://beakerbrowser.com/">Beaker</a> that supports Dat.</dd>
 </dl>

 **Anyway**, the point is that content-addressable systems like IPFS and Dat finally close the loop in TBL's _Book 2: Abstracting Away Computers_: they address and resolve documents without depending on any particular server to find them.